-and the eternal art of good circuit design.
+and the real eternal art of real good circuit design.

 This story all begins with Julius Futterman.
 Born 13th October 1907 in New York, as a descendant of German immigrants.
 Died 12th September 1981 in New York.